Editor

 Supported element types are: edge, lane, junction and tls_connection.

-The properties.element field acts as a discriminator.
+The properties.element field acts as a discriminator for the element type.

 Lane features